 Von Mering began her exploration with five years of training as a teacher of English as a second language at the Universities of Köln and Göttingen in Germany.
-(She also studied Latin, French and Dutch).
+She also studied Latin, French and Dutch.
 After her state exam in Göttingen, she worked as a translator and interpreter at Business Language Consultancy in London.
 In 1992 she became the German language scholar at Reed College in Portland, Ore., where she studied Spanish and organized German cultural events.
 At the University of California-Davis, she earned a doctorate in German literature and women's studies.

 Von Mering's pedagogical training includes courses in second-language acquisition and pedagogical psychology.
 In 1998, she joined the faculty at Brandeis, where she currently teaches courses in German language, European cultural studies and film studies, as well as Jewish-German cultural history.
 She has also taught cross-cultural introductory humanities courses to first-year students and directed a six-week Berlin summer program for three years.
-As director of the Center for German and European Studies, she produces a rich co-curricular program on the Brandeis campus, with lectures, conferences, author readings and film screenings throughout the academic year.
+As Director of the Center for German and European Studies, she produces a rich co-curricular program on the Brandeis campus, with lectures, conferences, author readings and film screenings throughout the academic year.

-Laura enjoys interacting with students from various cultural backgrounds, since they consistently bring fresh perspective and insight to various subjects.
-She particularly enjoys discussing students’ ideas about everyday cultural matters – film, television, casual speech - and being a part of the process of writing development from initial thoughts to final written product.
 Her own current research interests center on discussions of the national past versus presentations of local identities in the National Museum of Scotland in Edinburgh and in two smaller museums on the Isle of Skye, where she did her dissertation fieldwork.